Hadri2103/odoo_server_config_tutorial/README.md

 ## Mail server setup

 ### Email redirection
 In case you only want to receive emails, setup an email redirection on Cloudflare directly.
-Create email routing and delete and a

-First, receiing emails.
-Create email routing on cloudflare and delete and add whatever DNS records they say you need to
+Create email routing and delete and whatever DNS records they say you need to.

+### Outbound emails - DRAFT & GRAVEYARD

 Then, for outbounds emails, create a elastic email account.
 Setup a domain name on yourdomain.com Go to cloudflare DNS